 CUC maintains course transfer arrangements with other institutions within the Province of Alberta.
-Approved courses appear in the Alberta Transfer Guide, the annual publication of the Alberta Council on Admissions and Transfer.
+Approved courses appear in the Alberta Transfer Guide, Alberta Council on Admissions and Transfer.
 Generally, institutions will evaluate for transfer any course completed at the CUC; however, a course listed in the Alberta Transfer Guide will receive automatic transfer.
-Approved courses may be accessed on-line at www.transferalberta.ca or by contacting:
+Approved courses may be accessed on-line at www.transferalberta.ca